 Badlands: Mostly open, though the South Unit has remained closed.

 Wind Cave: Mostly open, but no cave tours.

 Indiana Dunes: Almost fully open, camping allowed, status dependent on visitors following correct procedures for the time being

 Theodore Roosevelt: Open, backcountry camping only, limited amenities

 Cuyahoga Valley: Generally open, but with numerous closures, no camping, limited amenities

 Mammoth Cave: Now fully open

-Crater Lake: Open, no camping, but amenities are now open.
-Hiking trails are open, but boat tours are still off limits.
+Crater Lake: Open, but boat tours are still off limits.